OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 > architecture encompasses the structure of the system, the relationships between its components, the properties the system emits (sometimes referred to as the "ilities"), and the behaviours the system encodes

-For steps, we started by defining structures - breaking down what "steps" actually are into sub-systems so that we could reason and make decisions about them.
+For steps, we started by defining structures and relationships - breaking down what "steps" actually are into sub-systems so that we could reason and make decisions about them.

 These included: